Mimi Malayan – Executive Producer/Researcher

 Artur Muradyan – Director/Post-production producer

-Arthur works as Director/Producer in the field of video production, with an emphasis on motion graphics and animation.
-Currently he produces short films, educational videos and motion graphics in partnership with Ekaterina Rossikhina, DBA Animatography.
+Arthur currently produces short films, educational videos and motion graphics in partnership with Ekaterina Rossikhina, DBA Animatography.
 He has independently produced dozens of projects ranging from zero-budget short films and music videos to TV commercials with budgets measured in hundreds of thousands of dollars.
 Arthur has participated in the creation of tens of TV shows and TV series episodes, including documentaries, and hundreds of TV promos, as an employee of major Russian television networks (TNT, NTV, RTR).
 He has practical and direct experience in various aspects of film and video production, as well as post-production, in the range from drawn animation to high-end 3D graphics.
 Arthur’s audio-visual works are in permanent collection of Casoria Contemporary Art Museum in Naples, Italy.
 His awards include: PromaxBDA, Best Short and Screencraft awards at the New York Independent Film Festival, and Magmart International Videoart Festival.
 Arthur studied Philosophy at Yerevan State University in Armenia and Psychology of audio-visual perception at Moscow State University, in Russia.
 He lives and works in San Francisco.

 Ekaterina Rossikhina – Screenwriter